1952 Aston Martin DB2

 - Zahl der Sitze2

-Aston’s first proper post-war car was the DB1, officially known as the “Two Litre Sports”.
-It proved to be a false start with only a handful built before the arrival of the modern and properly developed DB2.
-The DB2 featured a slick new fully-enveloped aluminum alloy body designed by Frank Feeley, as well as a shortened version of the tubular chassis from the DB1 and Lagonda’s delectable 2.6 liter twin-cam inline six, which was designed by W.O.
-Bentley and William Watson.
-The DB2 was a tremendous success for Aston Martin, with the works racing cars continuing Aston’s pre-war success on track at LeMans, Spa and at home at events like the RAC Tourist Trophy.
-After several prototypes were built and successfully campaigned on track, road car production began in 1950, with 410 examples built over the next three years.
-The majority of those cars wore the fixed head coupe coachwork, while just 98 left the works in drophead coupe form.
-Of those, just a handful remain and are highly sought after by enthusiasts.
+The new DB2 featured a slick new fully-enveloped aluminum alloy body designed by Frank Feeley, built atop a shortened and refined version of the tubular chassis from the DB1.
+Power was no longer an issue with Lagonda’s delectable 2.6 liter twin-cam inline six.
+The DB2 was a tremendous success for Aston Martin, with the works racing cars continuing Aston’s pre-war sporting accomplishments at LeMans, Spa and at home at the RAC Tourist Trophy.
+After several prototypes were built and successfully campaigned on track, road car production began in 1950, with the pretty fixed-head coupe (called the Saloon in factory literature) followed by an open drophead coupe shortly thereafter.
+410 examples were built over the next three years before the DB2/4 replaced it.
+Aston’s DB2 has long been favored by collectors and driving enthusiasts for its beautiful looks, entertaining road manners, and W.O.’s sonorous inline six under the bonnet.